Practice Schedules

 Green v.s.
 Blue Group

-The 8 and under age group is split into two groups: the green group and the blue group.
-The difference in the groups is based on comfort in the water and swimming ability.
-The green group’s main focus is to get swimmers to be more comfortable in the water, as well as building their fundamental skills like floating, kicking, and body position.
+The 8 and under age group is split into two practice groups: the green group and the blue group.
+The difference between the groups is based on comfort in the water and swimming ability.
+The green group’s main focus is to get swimmers to be more comfortable in the water, as well as building fundamental skills like floating, kicking, and body position.
 Additionally, the green group will be introduced to freestyle and backstroke.
-The blue group is for swimmers who show proficiency in their cornerstone skills and are capable of completing full laps of flutter kick, freestyle, and backstroke.
+The blue group is for swimmers who show proficiency in these cornerstone skills and are capable of completing full laps of flutter kick, freestyle, and backstroke.
 The blue group will work to improve on the swimmer's cornerstone skills, kicking, freestyle, and backstroke while introducing flip turns, starts, breaststroke, and butterfly.